PEPSys-group/PEPSys-group.github.io/team/fp.md

 ---

 I am professor for Privacy Engineering and Policy-Aligned Systems (PEPSys) at the Paris Lodron University of Salzburg’s faculty for Digital and Analytical Sciences, Austria.
-My research combines and bridges technical and non-technical (especially legal) aspects of cutting-edge, real-world, and enterprise- or society-grade technologies and systems.
+My research combines technical and non-technical (especially legal) aspects of cutting-edge, real-world, and enterprise- or society-grade technologies and systems.
 This particularly includes:

 * Techno-legal privacy engineering, especially also including aspects beyond anonymity and security
 * Novel technical concepts, mechanisms, and components fostering policy-alignment beyond privacy / data protection law